Not my patient and not my implant!

 Some dental implants are very thin at the top.
 Many people believe that a conical connection is a better connection for the abutment and tooth.
 The problem with that style of implant is this happens a lot… Fracture!

-Obviously this is unrepairable and you have to start all over again… digging the implant out.
+Obviously this is unrepairable and you have to start all over again and dig the implant out.

 Another problem happens when the implant is too small for a molar and of course the bite force is so heavy that you can even crack titanium.

 I have been doing these procedures for 20 years and I am extremely selective on the products I will use.
-I am seeing more and more pateints in my office for complications most of which could be prevented.
+This to me is acceptable but I am seeing more and more of it in my office for complications.